-1. Arrive Early to Find the Best Photography Spot
+1. Arrive Early to Find the Best Hot Air Balloon Photoshoot Spot

 Whatever type of photography you practice, it’s always a good idea to arrive early.
 This is especially true for a balloon fiesta, yearly hot air balloon festivals organised throughout the world.